Canon 5D vs Sony A6500

 It is notable that the A6500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5D does not offer wifi capability.
+In contrast, the 5D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D and the A6500 have been discontinued, but can regularly be found used on eBay.
+Both the 5D and the A6500 have been discontinued, but can regularly be found used on ebay.
 The 5D was replaced by the Canon 5D Mark II, while the A6500 was followed by the Sony A6600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 5D and A6500 can be found, respectively, in the Canon 5D Manual (free pdf) or the online Sony A6500 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D and the Sony A6500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.